morenofa/Cricket/README.md

 Cricket is a simple javascript page for for keeping track of score of darts game cricket.

-## TODOs

-* Moving the html code injected in the app.js file to Handlebars partials

 ## Features

 - Games: Cricket